Employer / Employee Information

 Payment of Wages During Jury Service

 Employers are not required by law to pay their employees regular salary when on jury duty, although some do.
-These employers recognize that without juries our legal system will come to a halt and that financial hardship may discourage employees from fulfilling their civic duty.
+These employers recognize that jury service is an important component of our justice system, and that financial hardship may discourage employees from fulfilling their civic duty.

 If an employer compensates the employee for jury service, those funds paid by the courts to the juror are refundable by the employee to the employer.
-However, the courts do not reimburse the employer directly.
+However, the court does not reimburse the employer directly.